wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 If you don't want to use SSL, either set `ssl=false` or omit the `ssl` parameter.

 >[AZURE.NOTE] The non-SSL port is disabled by default for new caches.
-For instructions on enabling the non-SSL port, see the [Access Ports](/documentation/articles/cache-configure#access-ports)..

 One approach to sharing a `ConnectionMultiplexer` instance in your application is to have a static property that returns a connected instance, similar to the following example.
 This provides a thread-safe way to initialize only a single connected `ConnectionMultiplexer` instance.
 In these examples `abortConnect` is set to false, which means that the call will succeed even if a connection to the Azure Redis Cache is not established.
 One key feature of `ConnectionMultiplexer` is that it will automatically restore connectivity to the cache once the network issue or other causes are resolved.